simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ## Step 7: Evaluate and Update the Training Program

 The final step is to **evaluate and update the training program**.
 This involves reviewing the training goals, content, delivery methods, and effectiveness and making changes as necessary.
-Cybersecurity threats and risks are constantly evolving, and it is essential to ensure that the training program is up to date and relevant.
+Cybersecurity threats and risks are constantly evolving, and you need to ensure that the training program is up to date and relevant.

 Overall, building and managing an effective cybersecurity awareness training program requires a structured approach that includes defining the training goals, identifying the target audience, developing engaging training content, choosing the right delivery method, delivering the training effectively, monitoring its effectiveness, and evaluating and updating the program regularly.